 Upon receiving the results of the review and the decision of the instructor, CEA staff will inform you of the outcome of the appeal.
-Students who decide to submit a secondary appeal must submit a Grade Appeal Review Petition to the Department of Academic Affairs at Academic Affairs at Academic Review Board.
+Students who decide to submit a secondary appeal must submit a Grade Appeal Review Petition to the Department of Academic Affairs at Academic Affairs at within 15 days of being informed of the initial appeal decision.
+Secondary appeals will be reviewed by CEA's Academic Review Board.
 All decisions from the Academic Review Board are final.

-A FULL LIST OF CEA POLICIES IS AVAILABLE ONLINE: HTTP://www.ceastudyabroad.com/docs/CEA Policies.pdf
+A FULL LIST OF CEA POLICIES IS AVAILABLE ONLINE: HTTP://WWW.CEASTUDYABROAD.COM/DOCS/CEA POLICIES.PDF